bluefishjs/bluefish-archive/README.md

 ## Available Scripts

-There are three commands you can run in the project directory.
+You can run the following commands inside the project directory:

 ### `pnpm start`